TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   meant to sample maple tree circumferences, but accidentally included an oak tree in your sample of measurements).
 In this case, it makes good sense to remove the offending observation from the sample and repeat the analysis.
 However, the fault may well lie in the model, rather than the observation.
-In particular, perhaps the model lacks an important explanatory term (like an additional explanatory variable or a non-linear relationship to the current explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
+Perhaps the model lacks an important explanatory term (like an additional explanatory variable or a non-linear relationship to the current explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
 When outliers are identified, these possibilities need